Netflix UK film review: Hancock

 Certificate: 12

-Watch Hancock online in the UK: Netflix UK / iTunes / Prime Video (Buy/Rent) / TalkTalk TV / Google Play
+Watch Hancock online in the UK: All 4 / Netflix UK / Apple TV (iTunes) / Prime Video (Buy/Rent) / TalkTalk TV / Google Play

-Unconscious on a bench, surrounded by whisky bottles, Hancock (Smith) is not your average hobo.
-In fact, he’s a super-hobo.
+Unconscious on a bench, surrounded by empty bottles, Hollywood conventions tell us that Hancock (Smith) is a stereotypical person experiencing homelessness.
+In fact, he’s a superhero.
 It’s only when a kid wakes him up and points to the news that he heads skywards to catch criminals.
 The one problem?
 He damages more property than they do.

-It’s a matter of time before the people go all The Incredibles on Hancock and, after collectively calling him an asshole, arrest him.
-But luckily for LA’s most hated anti-hero, PR guy Ray (Bateman) is on hand to repair Hancock’s image.
-He deserves to be adored by one and all, praised for his life-saving work.
+It’s only a matter of time before the people go all The Incredibles on Hancock and, after collectively calling him an bad word, arrest him.
+But luckily for LA’s most hated supe, PR guy Ray (Bateman) is on hand to repair Hancock’s image.
+Ray insists that Hancock deserves to be adored by one and all, praised for his life-saving work.
 After all, he is the only one of his kind.

 45 minutes in, the laughs are present, the tone tongue-in-cheek.
-With a possible affair between Hancock and Ray’s wife, Mary (Theron), it looks to be a nice new angle on the comic book genre.
-The villain – Happy Go Lucky’s Eddie Marsan – even has a hook for a hand.
-But then the script makes a dreadful misstep into serious, cheesy mode with the arrival of another hero.
+With a possible spark between Hancock and Ray’s wife, Mary (Theron), it promises to be a intriguing new take on the comic book genre.
+The villain – Happy Go Lucky’s Eddie Marsan – even has a hook for a hand for good measure.
+But then the script makes a misstep into serious, cheesy mode with the arrival of another hero.

-As sparks fly everywhere, destroying buildings galore, the super-hobo seems to be losing his touch.
+As sparks fly everywhere, destroying buildings galore, our superhero seems to be losing his touch.
 Then in flies a back-story fresh from Mount Olympus, ready to save the day.
-But it’s too late – a poorly-judged final act simply leaves everything in flux, a chaos born out of the playful mayhem from before.
+But it’s too late – a poorly judged final act simply leaves everything in flux, a chaos born out of the playful mayhem from before.

 Thank goodness, then, for Smith and Bateman, whose joint charisma keeps the film in flight; milking the material for all its worth, Bateman is amiable and amusing while Will’s red-eyed outsider cries out for sympathy – even after shouting abuse at everyone around him.
 In just an hour and a half, director Peter Berg delivers some entertaining and impressively concise exposition, but Hancock’s original concept doesn’t quite get off the ground.

-Hancock is available on Netflix UK, as part of an £8.99 monthly subscription.
+Hancock is available on Netflix UK, as part of an £9.99 monthly subscription.
+It is also available on All 4 until 19th June 2021.